klimashkin/css-modules-theme/README.md

 How will a page that uses Button component modify its `primary` styling if it doesn't know real corresponding `ab` classname?
 With React, we can create a boolean prop in a Button component for each possible style modification.
 Adding extra prop(s) for css logic can be managable for simple components.
 As the complexity grows, a component's props combination can grow exponentially making prop management challenging.

-The solution to avoid overwhelming a component with boolean props is to take two css-module objects, own one and from parent, and merge them together to get a final object.
-The first object can be called original theme, or own theme of the component, and the parent one can be called injecting theme since we mix it into the first one.
+The solution to avoid overwhelming a component with boolean props is to take two css-module objects, own one and the from parent, and merge them together to get a final object.
+The first object can be called original theme, or *own theme* of the component, and the parent one can be called injecting theme since we mix it into the first one.

+## Principles
 **@css-modules-theme** is a project based on two simple ideas:

 * First, themes composition must be fast.
 That means, no producing class instance on each composition, [no hocs](#other-libraries), no fancy multistep map/reduces or third-party helpers, just a few straightforward classic JS loops with minimum transformations.